Centrifugal compressor: Equation of state

 where $\rho$ is the density, $\gamma = C_p/C_v$ is the adiabatic index (ratio of specific heats), $U = C_vT$ is the internal energy per unit mass (the "specific internal energy"), $C_v$ is the specific heat at constant volume, and $C_p$ is the specific heat at constant pressure.

 With regard to the equation of state, it is important to remember that while air and nitrogen properties (near standard atmospheric conditions) are easily and accurately estimated by this simple relationship, there are many centrifugal compressor applications where the ideal relationship is inadequate.
-For example, centrifugal compressors used for large air conditioning systems (water chillers) use a refrigerant as a working gas that cannot be modeled as an ideal gas.
-Another example are centrifugal compressors design and built for the petroleum industry.
-Most of the hydrocarbon gases such as methane and ethylene are best modeled as a real gas equation of state rather than ideal gases.
-The Wikipedia entry for equations of state is very thorough.
+For example, centrifugal compressors used for large air-conditioning systems (water chillers) use a refrigerant as a working gas that cannot be modeled as an ideal gas.
+Another example is centrifugal compressors designed and built for the petroleum industry.
+Most of the hydrocarbon gases, such as methane and ethylene, are best modeled with a real-gas equation of state rather than the ideal gas law.